 @ForestedHut eat

-A random response appears, often drawing laughter at the degenerative nature of the responses.
+A random response appears, often drawing laughter at the degenerate nature of the responses.

-My edit featured more regex-sensitive commands, but the best feature I introduced was for the slave to escape from the master.
-Now, the code is as simple as setting the master value to null but the essence is that in the short lifespan of the script over multiple versions, this was never introduced.
+My edit featured more regex commands, matching more variants of a particular word.
+But the best feature I introduced was for the slave to escape from the master.
+The code change was as simple as clearing the master value, but in the short lifespan of the script over multiple versions, this was never introduced.

 Players often had to entirely disable the slave mode because the masters were being annoying, taking away a lot of fun from the game.